apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 camel-k-operator-5b897ddcdd-4qwqb   1/1     Running   0          50s
 ```

-For more informations see the [documentation](/camel-k/1.12.x/installation/installation.html)
+For more information see the [documentation](/camel-k/1.12.x/installation/installation.html)

 ## Install Jaeger

-For this installation, you should firt ensure that ingress is available on your kubernetes.
+For this installation, you should first ensure that ingress is available on your kubernetes.
 If you are working on minikube `minikube addons enable ingress` should be enough.

 If Jaeger is not already available on your kubernetes instance, an easy way to install it on a kubernetes is to install the Jaeger operator (see https://www.jaegertracing.io/docs).